-Hearing someone shout "Fire!" panics anyone who is unprepared to deal with this dangerous situation.
-Well-orchestrated safety procedures that are well managed at the onset of a fire can save the lives of guests and employees.
-The front office manager and the director of security must develop effective fire safety and evacuation plans as well as training programs for employees to ensure their effectiveness.
+Hearing someone shout "Fire!" will panic anyone who is unprepared to deal with this dangerous situation.
+Well-orchestrated safety procedures that are well managed at the onset of a fire can have lifesaving implications for guests and employees.
+The front office manager and the director of security must develop effective fire safety and evacuation plans, as well as training programs for employees, to ensure their effectiveness.